People don’t become CPAs because they’re attracted to the fame and fast life of a public accountant. For many, it’s about a good CPA salary.

 In addition to a good CPA salary, you also have very real career advance possibilities.
 Check out the many potential career paths that earning your CPA license could lead you down, compliments of PayScale.

 A CPA license brings more than just inter-office and career-ladder mobility.

-Earning your CPA license can also help you land a job in a new locale or ensure that you’ll be able to find a good job and a good salary in most markets.
+Earning you CPA license can also help you land a job in a new locale (check out our latest list of the top 10 U.S. cities for accountants) or ensure that you’ll be able to find a good job and a good salary in most markets.